History of Europe: Holy wars

 The 14th century, when the Mongol Empire came to power, is often called the Age of the Mongols.
 Mongol armies expanded westward under the command of Batu Khan.
-Their western conquests included almost all of Russia (save Novgorod, which became a vassal), and the Kipchak-Cuman Confederation.
+Their western conquests included almost all of Kievan Rus' (save Novgorod, which became a vassal), and the Kipchak-Cuman Confederation.
 Bulgaria, Hungary, and Poland managed to remain sovereign states.
 Mongolian records indicate that Batu Khan was planning a complete conquest of the remaining European powers, beginning with a winter attack on Austria, Italy and Germany, when he was recalled to Mongolia upon the death of Great Khan Ögedei.
 Most historians believe only his death prevented the complete conquest of Europe.
 The areas of Eastern Europe and most of Central Asia that were under direct Mongol rule became known as the Golden Horde.
 Under Uzbeg Khan, Islam became the official religion of the region in the early 14th century.
 The invading Mongols, together with their mostly Turkic subjects, were known as Tatars.
 In Russia, the Tatars ruled the various states of the Rus' through vassalage for over 300 years.

 In the Northern Europe, Konrad of Masovia gave Chełmno to the Teutonic Knights in 1226 as a base for a Crusade against the Old Prussians and Grand Duchy of Lithuania.
 The Livonian Brothers of the Sword were defeated by the Lithuanians, so in 1237 Gregory IX merged the remainder of the order into the Teutonic Order as the Livonian Order.
-By the middle of the century, the Teutonic Knights completed their conquest of the Prussians before conquering and converting the Lithuanians in the subsequent decades.
+By the middle of the century, the Teutonic Knights completed their conquest of the Prussians before converting the Lithuanians in the subsequent decades.
 The order also came into conflict with the Eastern Orthodox Church of the Pskov and Novgorod Republics.
 In 1240 the Orthodox Novgorod army defeated the Catholic Swedes in the Battle of the Neva, and, two years later, they defeated the Livonian Order in the Battle on the Ice.
 The Union of Krewo in 1386, bringing two major changes in the history of the Grand Duchy of Lithuania: conversion to Catholicism and establishment of a dynastic union between the Grand Duchy of Lithuania and the Crown of the Kingdom of Poland marked both the greatest territorial expansion of the Grand Duchy and the defeat of the Teutonic Knights in the Battle of Grunwald in 1410.